xCHGamer/i18n-scripts/README.md

 Use the English file as a reference to what you need to be translating.

-Some translations will have `\n` which means a newline.
-Please retain newlines when translating.
+Some translations will have `\n`, `%s` and `\"`.
+Please try to retain these when translating.

+I recommend that you use a syntax highlighter while editing to make sure you make no syntax mistakes.

 If you want to contribute to the translation of a language that doesn't have a file simply create the file.